Skip to main content

 • diarrhoea

-These symptoms suggest a kidney infection, which can be serious if it isn't treated.
+These symptoms suggest a kidney infection.
+This can be serious if you do not get treatment.

 Causes of UTIs